Iconic French New Wave director Jean-Luc Godard dead at 91

 Godard married Danish-born model and actress Anna Karina in 1961.
 She appeared in a string of movies he made during the remainder of the 1960s, all of them seen as New Wave landmarks.
 Notable among them were “My Life to Live,” “Alphaville” and “Crazy Pete” — which also starred Belmondo and was rumored to have been shot without a script.
 Godard and Karina divorced in 1965.

 Godard married his second wife, Anne Wiazemsky, in 1967.
 He later started a relationship with Swiss filmmaker Anne-Marie Mieville.
-Godard divorced Wiazemsky in 1979 after he had moved with Mieville to the Swiss municipality of Rolle, where he lived with her for the rest of his life.
+Godard divorced Wiazemsky in 1979, after he had moved with Mieville to Rolle, where he lived with her for the rest of his life.

 Adamson reported from Paris.
 Former AP correspondent John Heilprin contributed biographical material to this report.